Summer School at Cambridge

 Nanotechnology

-With modules exploring the fundamental concepts in nanoscience and nanotechnology, emerging technologies and the history of artificial intelligence, this course offers an in-depth introduction supported by expert tutors.
-Examining the trends and developments in recent years, students will have the opportunity to form their opinions and gain confidence discussing these in an academic context.
+With modules exploring the fundamental concepts in nanoscience and nanotechnology, emerging technologies, and the history of artificial intelligence, this course offers an in-depth introduction supported by expert tutors.
+Examining the trends and developments in recent years, students will have the opportunity to form their opinions and gain confidence in discussing these in an academic context.

 Law